FAQ

 Q: Hasn’t this been done before?

 Multicore and multiprocessor architectures have been around almost as long as there have been computers.
-Adapteva’s technology is just a natural extension of a lot of great multi core architectures from the past.
-However, Adapteva is unique in being the first company to offer a general purpose C programming model, native floating point capability, and great energy efficiency in an multicore architecture that scales up to thousands of cores on a single die.
+However, Adapteva is unique in being the first company to offer a general purpose C programming model, native floating point capability, and great energy efficiency in an architecture that scales up to thousands of cores on a single die.

-Adapteva has taken a clean-slate approach to multicore design and designed each sub-component specifically for massive multicore processing and for low power embedded computing.
-This hasn’t been done before and it allowed Adapteva to remove much of the power inefficiency often seen in traditional microprocessors.
-Another key to our success has been the very tightly coupled optimization flow that considered all aspects of the chip, including performance, ease of use, power, ease of implementation, engineering development costs, and even EDA tool restrictions, etc. We went through over 50 iterations of this architecture before arriving at the final version.
+Adapteva has taken a clean-slate approach to computer design and designed each sub-component specifically for massively parallel processing and for low power embedded computing.
+Another key to our success has been the very tightly coupled optimization flow that considered all aspects of the chip, including performance, ease of use, power, ease of implementation, engineering development costs, and EDA tool restrictions, etc. We went through over 50 iterations of this architecture in less than 6 months before arriving at the final version.

 Q: What does Adapteva’s technology mean to the end user markets?

-Adapteva’s Epiphany IP will be a give an immediate 10x performance boost to mobile devices without imposing radical changes to the SOC development process or system programming model.
-The industry has been putting accelerators on SOCs for two decades, the major difference is that the Epiphany accelerator is ANSI-C programmable and supports floating point programs out of the box.
-The Epiphany IP represents a performance level that will only be reached in 2016 using the traditional multicore technology.
+Adapteva’s Epiphany IP will be a give an immediate 25x performance boost to mobile devices without imposing radical changes to the SOC development process or system programming model.
+The industry has been putting accelerators on SOCs for two decades, the major difference is that the Epiphany accelerator is programmable in standard languages and supports floating point programs out of the box.
+The Epiphany IP efficiency edge is equivalent to a 3-5 node process technology leap.
+As device scaling will soon come to an end, this means standard CPU’s will NEVER be able to catch up to Adapteva’s Epiphany architecture.

 Q: Will Adapteva technology displace the incumbent microprocessors?